-Nikki grew up in a family of scientists and teachers and has kept the family traditions strong, moving education out of the classroom and into the wide world.
-Family vacations focused on hiking, camping, and road trips to National Parks and natural wonders gave her a thirst for exploring.
-She first left the United States at age 3 to visit Canada, got a taste of Europe at age 9, and has kept moving ever since.
-Calling on a lifelong love of learning, Nikki immerses in history and nature to explore new cultures and wilderness around the world to translate and introduce them to travelers of all backgrounds.
+Nikki comes from a family of scientists and teachers and has kept those traditions strong while moving education out of the classroom and into the wide world.
+She first left the United States at age 3 and has kept exploring ever since.
+Calling on a lifelong love of learning, Nikki immerses in history and nature to explore new cultures around the world and share them with travelers of all backgrounds.

-As an educator, Nikki got her start leading outdoor programs at Girl Scout Camp.
-From there, she moved into interpretive guiding with the National Park Service, 3rd grade elementary education in a classroom fondly known as “The Center of the Universe,” and hands-on environmental education in the Colorado Rocky Mountains.
-She keeps 3rd grade in a special place in her heart but has found her calling in active, experiential education for youth and adults.
+Nikki started as an educator teaching science and outdoor skills at Girl Scout Camp.
+She later worked with the National Park Service, taught 3rd grade in a classroom fondly known as “The Center of the Universe,” and developed programs for hands-on environmental education in the Colorado Rocky Mountains.

-Through years of school summers and precious work vacations, Nikki continued to explore new places and communities in Europe, Australia, Southeast Asia, the Himalayas, and Latin America.
-Rolling up her sleeves any chance she gets, she seeks ways to learn from and get involved with grassroots projects dedicated to protecting natural environments and empowering local communities to maintain access to their natural resources.
-Nikki has worked in organic agriculture and permaculture in Nepal and Belize, reforestation efforts in Guatemala, wildlife rehabilitation and protection in Cambodia, and genetic research supporting near-extinct trees species in the Eastern United States.
-It was through involvement in such organizations that Nikki bumped into a crew of Dragons, and she immediately set out to learn more about this travel organization that would guide students so deep into off-the-beaten-track communities.
-She is thrilled to be a part of the Dragons team and to work with the kind of students it attracts and partners it supports.
+Nikki continues to explore in Europe, Australia, Southeast Asia, the Himalayas, and Latin America.
+She seeks ways to learn from and get involved with grassroots projects dedicated to empowering local communities to defend their natural resources.
+Nikki has worked in organic agriculture and permaculture in Nepal and Belize, reforestation efforts in Guatemala, wildlife rehabilitation and protection in Cambodia, and genetic research on endangered trees in the United States.
+In a small town in Guatemala, Nikki bumped into a crew of Dragons, and she immediately set out to learn more about this travel organization that would guide students so deep into off-the-beaten-track communities.
+She is thrilled to work with the students Dragons attracts and the partners it supports.